grea09/color/doc/heart.md

 *Example*: The precondition of the operator $take(item)$ is simply a single negative fluent noted $\neg taken(item)$ ensuring the variable $item$ is not already taken.

 *Composite* actions are represented using methods.
 An action without methods is called *atomic*.
 It is of interest to note the divergence with classical HTN representation here since normally composite actions do not have preconditions nor effects.
-In our case we insert them into abstract plans.
+In our case, we insert them into abstract plans.

 ## Input control
 In order to verify the input of the domain, the causes of the causal links in the methods are optional.
 If omitted, the causes are inferred by unifying the preconditions and effects with the same mechanism as in the subgoal resolution in our POCL algorithm.